oracle/oracle-database-operator/docs/multitenant/ords-based/README.md

 ## CDB CRD

-The Oracle Database Operator Multitenant Controller creates the CDB kind as a custom resource that models a target CDB as a native Kubernetes object.
-This kind is used only to create Pods to connect to the target CDB to perform PDB-LM operations.
-Each CDB resource follows the CDB CRD as defined here: [config/crd/bases/database.oracle.com_cdbs.yaml](../../../config/crd/bases/database.oracle.com_cdbs.yaml)
+The Oracle Database Operator Multitenant Controller creates the CDB as a custom resource object kind that models a target CDB as a native Kubernetes object.
+This object kind is used only to create Pods to connect to the target CDB to perform PDB-LM operations.
+Each CDB resource follows the CDB CRD as defined here: [`config/crd/bases/database.oracle.com_cdbs.yaml`](../../../config/crd/bases/database.oracle.com_cdbs.yaml)

-To create a CDB CRD, use this example`.yaml` file: [cdb_create.yaml](../multitenant/provisioning/singlenamespace/cdb_create.yaml)
+To create a CDB CRD, use this example`.yaml` file: [`cdb_create.yaml`](../multitenant/provisioning/singlenamespace/cdb_create.yaml)

 **Note:** The password and username fields in this *cdb.yaml* Yaml are the Kubernetes Secrets created earlier in this procedure.
 For more information, see the section [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
 To understand more about creating secrets for pulling images from a Docker private registry, see [Kubernetes Private Registry Documenation]( https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).